Russian Blue Cat: 6 Proven Steps to Adopt Your Dream Pet

 Physical Appearance and Distinctive Features

-When you meet a Russian Blue, their stunning silvery-blue coat catches your eye.
+When you meet a Russian Blue, its stunning silvery-blue coat catches your eye.
 They have a medium build and some impressive features:

 - Adult weight ranges from 8 to 15 pounds